Today, let’s talk about growth hacking.

 - Link out to authoritative sites that are relevant to your topic

 It’s not just me.
-A large percentage of the blog posts I’ve read that have been upgraded for the purpose of capturing email leads are case studies.
+A large percentage of the blog posts that I’ve read are case studies that have been upgraded for the purpose of capturing email leads.

 For example, in the post titled “11 Ways to Turn Readers Into Email Subscribers,” Bryan Harris gives away an entire swipe file that will make your sales funnel work.

 iv).
-Write in-depth content: Increasing your content length not only improves your search rankings, but it will also increase the perceived value of your content in the eyes of readers and your personal brand.
+Write in-depth content: Increasing your content length not only improves your search rankings, but it will also increase the perceived value of your content in the eyes of readers, as well as enhancing your personal brand.